ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Paul disagreed with Sonia that there are no opt-in regimes, as he believes the current UK regime would require opt-in to give a clear signal of preference to allow use in ai training.
 There is certainly a lot of resistence to opt-out from the creative community and advocacy for opt-in requirements.
 He also reinforced that there are issues in both related to the defaults understood by the system.

-Martin notes that even in a strictly legal opt-out regime, that it might be useful in a heirarchical system to have the syntax for opt-in, because the scoping of those statements gives you greater granularity in your statements.
+Martin notes that even in a strictly legal opt-out regime, that it might be useful in a hierarchical system to have the syntax for opt-in, because the scoping of those statements gives you greater granularity in your statements.
 Martin also notes that in an opt-in regime, you might see higher requirements for authorization or evidence for opt-in, because of age verification or similar concerns.

 Timid Robot wondered if a discussion about opt-in or opt-out discussion is a bit irrelevant, because there will never be a world in which there is a single jurisdiction or a guarantee of commonality of policy over time.
-The heirarchy can set a top-level context for all other declarations; if it is a default "no", then the later opt-in statements are within that context.
-The Vocabulury should state users SHOULD always set top level context (for example: tdm=yes, tdm=no) for clarity and consistenty across jurisdictions.
+The hierarchy can set a top-level context for all other declarations; if it is a default "no", then the later opt-in statements are within that context.
+The Vocabulary should state users SHOULD always set top level context (for example: tdm=yes, tdm=no) for clarity and consistency across jurisdictions.

 Paul notes that he is queasy about the vocabulary making recommendations.
 Timid Robot notes there are IETF mechanisms for making recommendations--Martin notes that those are for achieving interoperability, not guide other behaviors.